henrysky/astroNN/docs/source/tools_apogee.rst

    spectra_blue, spectra_green, spectra_red = chips_split(original_spectra, dr=14)

-`chips_split()` will delete the gap between the detectors if you supply a raw spectra.
-If you give a gap deteleted spectra, then the function will simply split the spectra into three
+`chips_split()` will delete the gap between the detectors if you supply raw spectra.
+If you give gap deteleted spectra, then the function will simply split the spectra into three.

 APOGEE data downloaders
 ---------------------------